June 1962 Alcatraz escape: Claims and developments

-In a 2011 National Geographic Channel documentary entitled Vanished from Alcatraz Michael Dyke, the last Deputy Marshal assigned to the case, uncovered reports from the week of the escape, suggesting that contrary to the official assertions that the raft was never found or that no thefts were connected to the escape, a raft was reported to have been discovered on Angel Island the day after the escape, with footprints leading away from it.
-Furthermore, a 1955 blue Chevrolet (California license plate KPB076) was reported stolen in Marin County the same day—a claim corroborated by contemporaneous stories in the Humboldt Times and the San Francisco Examiner.
+In a 2011 National Geographic Channel documentary entitled Vanished from Alcatraz, Michael Dyke, the last Deputy Marshal assigned to the case, uncovered archival reports suggesting that contrary to official assertions that the raft was never found or that no thefts were connected to the escape, a raft was reported to have been discovered on Angel Island the day after the escape, with footprints leading away from it.
+Furthermore, a blue 1955 Chevrolet (California license plate KPB076) was reported stolen in Marin County on the day following the escape—a claim corroborated by contemporaneous stories in the Humboldt Times and the San Francisco Examiner.
 The following day, a motorist in Stockton, California, 80 mi east of San Francisco, reported to the California Highway Patrol that he was forced off the road by three men in a blue Chevrolet.
 This sparked conspiracy theories that officials may have engaged in a cover-up.
 Others suggest that the supposed raft found on Angel Island was actually discounted as a fishing net by the press and that the car stolen may have been unconnected.

-The same year, an 89-year-old man named Bud Morris, who claimed he was a cousin of Frank Morris, said that on "eight or nine" occasions prior to the escape he delivered envelopes of money to Alcatraz guards, presumably as bribes.
+Also in 2011, an 89-year-old man named Bud Morris, who claimed he was a cousin of Frank Morris, said that on "eight or nine" occasions prior to the escape, he delivered envelopes of money to Alcatraz guards, presumably as bribes.
 He further claimed to have met his cousin face to face in a San Diego park shortly after the escape.
 His daughter, who was "eight or nine" years old at the time, said she was present at the meeting with "Dad's friend, Frank", but "had no idea [about the escape]".

-A 2014 study of the ocean currents by scientists at Delft University concluded that if the prisoners left Alcatraz at 11:30 p.m. on June 11, they could have made it to Horseshoe Bay, just north of the Golden Gate Bridge, and that any debris would have floated in the direction of Angel Island, consistent with where the paddle and belongings were actually found.
+A 2014 study of the ocean currents by scientists at Delft University concluded that if the prisoners left Alcatraz at 11:30pm on June 11, they could have made it to Horseshoe Bay, just north of the Golden Gate Bridge, and that any debris would have floated in the direction of Angel Island, consistent with where the paddle and belongings were actually found.
 If they left before or after that time, they said, tides and currents were such that their chances of survival were slim.